 Christy graduated from Hoover High School and went on to earn a Bachelor degree from The Ohio State University in 1995.
 She received her Juris Doctorate from the University of Akron in 2014.
-Magistrate Donnelly is an alumna of the Canton Ballet and currently sits on the Board of Directors Past President.
-Magistrate Donnelly is a member of the Ohio Bar Association, the Stark County Bar Association and the Ohio Magistrates Association.
-She resides in Plain Township with her husband and her two children.
+Magistrate Pierson is an alumna of the Canton Ballet and currently sits on the Board of Director's Past President.
+Magistrate Pierson is a member of the Ohio Bar Association, the Stark County Bar Association and the Ohio Magistrates Association.
+She resides in Plain Township with her husband and has two adult children.